ItsLaurelNotYanny/SimpleReminder/README.md

 The system uses the most reliable notification method for each platform:

 **macOS (Darwin)**
-- ✅ Uses native `osascript` for AppleScript notifications
+- ✅ Uses `terminal-notifier` when available for native notifications (better visibility)
-- ✅ Appears in Notification Center
+- ✅ Falls back to AppleScript `osascript` if not available
-- ✅ No external dependencies required
+- ✅ Plays a reliable chime using `afplay` to ensure an audible cue even when the notifier sound is muted

 **Linux**
 - ✅ Uses `notify-send` command